ajcallegari/scikit-multichannel/README.md

 # pipecaster
 (in progress)

 Pipecaster is a Python library for building ensemble machine learning pipelines with multiple input channels (multichannel pipelines) and in-pipeline workflow automations (semi-auto-ML).
 The pipeline construction workflow is loosely based on Keras layers: pipelines are built layer by layer and there is visual feedback to help manage complex architectures.
-The current version of pipecaster supports algorithms with the scikit-learn estimator/transformer/predictor interfaces.
+The current version supports algorithms with the scikit-learn estimator/transformer/predictor interfaces.

 tutorial: https://github.com/ajcallegari/pipecaster/blob/master/tutorial.ipynb